Childbirth Classes

 & NICHOLE SMITH of REWILD BIRTH

-IN-PERSON MEETINGS EVERY FIRST MONDAY AT GROWING CURIOUS IN ELIZABETH CITY, NC
+IN-PERSON MEETINGS EVERY 1st & 3rd MONDAY AT GROWING CURIOUS IN ELIZABETH CITY, NC

 STUDENT OF THE HEARTHMOTHER JOURNEY BY ROOTED IN EDEN

-Join me as I further my educational and spiritual journey through birth work...
+Join me through the ever-growing educational and spiritual journey that is birth work...

 Birth is often a very touchy and sensitive subject, but it is also an extremely important one.
 Bringing children into the world is not only a gift from God, but a huge responsibility.
 There are many misconceptions surrounding childbirth, and sadly, the snow-balling result is widespread birth trauma that women endure for years/decades on.
 We have allowed the medical world to dictate how we birth (filled with fear and trauma) and have completely ignored women's inherent ability to create and birth life, free of unnecessary intervention.
-My goal is to restore expecting mothers' faith and let go of the fears, trust her design, trauma free, and give the authority back to the birthing mother.
+My goal is to help restore expecting mothers' faith and trust in God's design and let go of the fears, trauma free, and give the authority back to the birthing mother and her creator.

 I am not a midwife.
 I do not practice western medicine.
 I simply love birth.
 While my future may hold and align with traditional midwifery, I have yet to determine my exact path.
 I do not believe anyone should hold authority over the birthing mother.
 My support is completely mother-led and rooted in faith.